|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 Mother of 2 in desperate need of a life-saving kidney.
-If you would like to help save the life of
+If you would like to help save the life of this

-donation!
-So please feel free to contact me to help save a life.)
+feel free to contact me to help save a life.)

 KIDNEY DONORS - HONOR ROLL

-Below is a partial list of some great people who have donated a kidney - and most donated a
+Below is a partial list of some great people who have donated a kidney - and most donated a kidney to a

 * * * *